 Earn extra income from selling carbon

-If your project is not cost-effective with Woodland Carbon Fund grant alone, you might be able to earn further income by selling carbon credits from your project.
+If your project is not cost-effective with a woodland creation grant alone, you might be able to earn further income by selling carbon credits from your project.
 To do this you need to register with the Woodland Carbon Code within 2 years from the start of planting.
 Validation/verification to this standard provides assurance of the carbon savings and access to the voluntary carbon market.

 Read an overview of Woodland Carbon Code scheme for buyers and landowners.Find out more about the